lumi-a/masters-thesis/thesis.typ

     sup_(I∈cal(I)) (min_(H ∈ cal(H)(I)) Apx_Cost (H)).
   $
 ]
-In particular, the instance in @example-hierarchical-clustering proves that $PoH_(k"-median") ≥ 1.26$.
+In particular, the instance in @example-hierarchical-clustering proves that $PoH_(k"-median") ≥ 1.26$, because the hierarchical clustering there is optimal for this instance.

+#TODO[Talk about existing bounds on PoH, and what you bring to the table]

 == Generalised Gasoline-Problem